 6 Best Homeowners Insurance Companies in North Carolina of 2023

-North Carolina is popularly known as the Tar Heel State, and there’s a lot of pride in the state and its sports teams who share that name.
+North Carolina is commonly referred to as the Tar Heel State.
+The residents take great pride in their state and the sports teams with the same name.

-Homeowners in North Carolina in big cities like Raleigh or Charlotte and small towns like Asheboro and Lenoir need homeowners insurance to protect their property in the event it’s damaged or destroyed.
+Whether living in large cities like Raleigh or Charlotte or small towns like Asheboro and Lenoir, homeowners require insurance to safeguard their property from damage or destruction.

-Homeowners insurance isn’t required under North Carolina law, but all mortgage lenders require proof of homeowners insurance coverage before closing on a loan–something that protects their interest in homes that are used as collateral.
+Although not legally mandatory, mortgage lenders require evidence of homeowners insurance coverage before finalizing a loan.
+This measure protects their interest in homes used as collateral.

 On average, homeowners insurance in North Carolina costs $1,800 per year, or $150 per month, a higher cost than the national average due to the risk of severe weather, including hurricanes.